 1. Example of a Misconfigured rule

-Below is an example of a misconfigured rule for an application Notepad ++.
-The Detection rule which is shown in the below screenshot was unable to detect the presence of Notepad ++ after deployment.
-Therefore even though the app was installed successfully, it was reported as failed.
+Below is an example of a misconfigured rule for the application Notepad ++.
+The Detection rule shown in the screenshot below was unable to detect the presence of Notepad ++ after deployment.
+Therefore, even though the app was installed successfully, it was reported as a failure.

 2. Update Detection Rule

-It’s important to clarify that we previously used a Registry-based detection logic, and we’ve now shifted to a File-based detection logic.
-This change doesn’t necessarily indicate that File-based detection is superior to Registry-based detection; it primarily serves to highlight the issue with the existing detection logic, which was failing to identify the application.
+It’s important to clarify that we previously used a Registry-based detection logic, and we’ve now moved to a File-based detection logic.
+This change doesn’t necessarily indicate that file-based detection is superior to registry-based detection; it primarily highlights the issue with the existing detection logic, which failed to identify the application.

 The screenshot below displays the revised Detection logic for our Notepad++ application.
 We hope the solution discussed in this blog post will assist you in identifying the issue on your end and resolving the error.